Kevin-Robertson/Invoke-TheHash/README.md

 ![invoke-smbclient](https://user-images.githubusercontent.com/5897462/27063366-4c13cf38-4fbf-11e7-90be-8f7da4f88285.PNG)

 ### Invoke-TheHash
-* Function for running Invoke-WMIExec and Invoke-SMBExec against multiple targets.
+* Function for running Invoke-TheHash functions against multiple targets.

 ##### Parameters:
 * __Type__ - Sets the desired Invoke-TheHash function.
-Set to either WMIExec or SMBExec.
+Set to either SMBClient, SMBEnum, SMBExec, or WMIExec.
-* __Targets__ - List of hostnames, IP addresses, or CIDR notation for targets.
+* __Target__ - List of hostnames, IP addresses, CIDR notation, or IP ranges for targets.
-* __TargetsExclude__ - List of hostnames and/or IP addresses to exclude form the list or targets.
+* __TargetExclude__ - List of hostnames, IP addresses, CIDR notation, or IP ranges to exclude from the list or targets.
 * __PortCheckDisable__ - (Switch) Disable WMI or SMB port check.
 Since this function is not yet threaded, the port check serves to speed up he function by checking for an open WMI or SMB port before attempting a full synchronous TCPClient connection.
 * __PortCheckTimeout__ - Default = 100: Set the no response timeout in milliseconds for the WMI or SMB port check.
 * __Username__ - Username to use for authentication.